gitahmed100/Cyber-Attack-Classification/README.md

 SMOTE used to handle class imbalance.

-Final submission uses predictions from the Random Forest model (can be switched).
+Final submission uses predictions from the XGB boost model (can be switched).

 Author: Ahmed Niazy Mahdy
 University: Zewail City – Computer Science & AI